 Too many fish will overcrowd your fish tank and make your system less efficient.
 It is advisable not to fill your fish tank and keep stocking density low if you are starting your system.
-With low stock density you can easily manage your aquaponics system and avoid any shock and collapse.
+With low stocking density, you can easily manage your aquaponics system and avoid any shock and collapse.

 Too many fish will release lots of fish wastes that will be more than what the plants can filter.
 A good rule of thumb is to keep one fish per every eight gallons of water.
 Anyway, you always have the option to add fish later when you see that your system needs more fish.
 So, it's a waste to overstock fish and lose them to death or have to take them out.

 3. Pest Problems

 Just like any farming method, pests can also be a problem in aquaponics, and it is important to consider the use of natural pest control for establishing and maintaining your system.
 Keeping your aquaponics system is one way to make sure that the plants and fish in your system are safe and edible.